Sujoydatta26/100-days-of-code/log.md

 		Landed a freelance gig to make an app with interview related questions aptitude and puzzles.
 Rob Perceival's book "How to earn $10,000 while learning to code" really does help.
 Worked on the layout and logic flow of the app today.
 Will start coding from tomorrow.
 I wish i had my phone :3
 	ToDo:
 		Start working on the project.

+Day 14:

+	Progress:
+		Learnt about grid layout and how to implement it.
+	ToDo:
+		Learn how to use cardview with grid layout.